KevinCrossDCL/Zest-Framework/README.md

 ## Documentation
 Documentation can be found here in the Wiki section: https://github.com/KevinCrossDCL/Zest-Framework/wiki

+## Contributing
+Please check out the [How to contribute to OryUI guide](https://github.com/KevinCrossDCL/Zest-Framework/blob/master/CONTRIBUTING.md) for guidelines about how to proceed.

 ## License
 The Zest Framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).